Public Input Update

 • Disc golf

 Marshview Park Site Background and Status

 Began construction of a new ADA compliant asphalt path, pedestrian bridges and a small parking lot.

-The City is awarded $100,000 by the Department of Conservation and Recreation for a trail enhancement project for the new Marshview Park.
+City awarded $100,000 by the Department of Conservation and Recreation for a trail enhancement project for Marshview Park.

 Virginia Beach acquired Marshview through a swap with the Navy on May 18, 2010.
 In exchange for Marshview, the city has conveyed a restrictive easement to the Navy on 46.71 acres in the Interfacility Traffic Area between Oceana and Fentress.
 The Navy will still own a restrictive easement over the Marshview property, but the city’s park development plans fall within those restrictions.